 The DTs will impact 5-10% of individuals undergoing detox and withdrawal, with a 15% mortality rate among this cohort.
 Although it is hard to know which individuals might experience the DTs, it is most common in those with a long history of heavy alcohol consumption.

-When the individual is ready to get treatment for an alcohol addiction it is essential that they enroll in a medically monitored detox program.
+When the individual is ready to get treatment for an alcohol addiction it is essential that they enroll in a ly monitored detox program.
 Alcohol withdrawals can become a serious health emergency in some cases, but it isn’t always easy to predict these events.
-A medical detox provides the support and medical interventions needed to successfully complete the detox program and enter treatment.
+A residential detox provides the support and interventions needed to successfully complete the detox program and enter treatment.

 Comprehensive Treatment for Alcoholism

 Once the alcohol detox is completed the individual will enroll in an addiction treatment program.
 This is a necessary step in alcoholism recovery, as the chronic intake of alcohol has affected neurotransmitter systems in the brain, including serotonin and dopamine receptors, increased activation of the GABA receptor producing increased GABA inhibition, and affecting the NMDA glutamate receptor.
 These are structural changes in brain functioning that have resulted from long-term alcohol abuse.
 Making behavioral changes in recovery is dependent on intensive psychotherapy, among other interventions.

 To effectively treat the addiction behaviors, during which distortions in thought-behavior patterns will be incrementally shifted toward healthy patterns, alcohol recovery treatment includes: